 Early Warning Report Issued Pursuant to National Instrument 62-103 in Connection with the Closing of the Qualifying Transaction of Bitcoin Well Inc.

 EDMONTON, Alberta, Sept.
-03, 2021 (GLOBE NEWSWIRE) -- Adam O’Brien, a director of Bitcoin Well Inc. (formerly Red River Capital Corp.) (the "Company") today announced that he has
+03, 2021 (GLOBE NEWSWIRE) -- Richard Gauthier, an insider of Bitcoin Well Inc. (formerly Red River Capital Corp.) (the "Company") today announced that he

 Issues in connection with the closing of the previously announced Qualifying Transaction (the “Qualifying Transaction”) (as defined by Policy 2.4 of the TSX Venture Exchange